openbanking-dev/blog-contents/Get the user transactions using the Open Banking APIs.md

 ```

 *The response is exactly in the same format that the bulk and for avoiding you to scroll too much, I won't print it.*

+**Postman: ** You can find this request in the ForgeRock Postman collection under `Accounts flow` > `Data access` > `Account API V3.1` > `Get account -> transactions`.
+The link from the online documentation directly to this request is https://postman.ob.forgerock.financial/?version=latest#97de302e-88b0-48e8-a32a-060f602657c9

 ## Filter transactions by statement